-The Academic Resource Center offers assistance to all students through its award-winning Peer Tutoring Program, Learning Strategies Workshops, Learning Assistants in the Classroom initiative, content workshops, and individual academic assistance offered by three professional Learning Specialists.
-The College Reading and Learning Association has certified Muhlenberg's Peer Tutoring Program to the Master Tutor level.
-During each year, over 300 Peer Tutors are available in most subjects, including Dance and Stage Design.
+The Academic Resource Center offers assistance to all students through its award-winning peer tutoring program.
+This includes first-year Learning Strategies Workshops, the Learning Assistants in the Classroom initiative, content workshops, small group tutoring, and individual academic assistance offered by three professional Learning Specialists.
+The College Reading and Learning Association has certified Muhlenberg's Peer Tutoring Program to the Master Tutor level since 1993.
+Each year, over 300 Peer Tutors are available in most subjects, including Dance and Stage Design.
 Individual tutoring is provided on a weekly basis with no cost to the enrolled student.

-During most fall semesters, we train up to 11 students to become Learning Assistants in the classroom by offering a full unit course titled Adult Personal and Cognitive Development: Implications for Instruction.
+Most fall semesters, we train up to 11 students to become Learning Assistants in the classroom by offering a full unit course titled Adult Personal and Cognitive Development: Implications for Instruction.
 These Learning Assistants are placed in gateway classes to assist students as they begin the transition to self-regulated learning.
 They provide students with sound metacognitive practices and strategic learning skills for the specific course.
 In addition, we offer first-year students Learning Strategies Workshops.
-These are conducted in the evening by peer Learning Strategies instructors and include such topics as time management, critical reading, test preparation, memory strategies and motivation.
+These are conducted in the evening by peer Learning Strategies Instructors and include such topics as time management, critical reading, test preparation, memory strategies, computer skills, and motivation.

 Throughout the entire academic year, we offer content-specific workshops in many subjects.
 These workshops meet in the evenings, generally for two hours, and are conducted by workshop tutors who work collaboratively with the instructors.
-In most semesters, we offer workshops in Calculus, Physics, Biology, Chemistry, Financial Accounting, Psychological Statistics, Music Theory, and Statistical Methods.
+Most semesters, we offer workshops in Calculus, Physics, Biology, Chemistry, Financial Accounting, Psychological Statistics, Music Theory, and Statistical Methods.
 Other workshops can be arranged by student or faculty requests.
 Students who prefer to work individually to develop their strategic learning may make appointments with one of three Learning Specialists, and students with disabilities that impact cognition are strongly encouraged to use this service on a regular basis.